bastilmr/opi5-fan-control/README.md

 ## Note

-This script has been successfully tested on an Orange Pi 5.
+This script has been successfully tested on an Orange Pi 5 and Orange Pi 5b.
 However, it should also work on other Orange Pi's.